plnkx/blog/_posts/2015-09-03-a-man-makes-a-sign.markdown

 actually happened to make him want to put up a sign like that?

 Or... maybe the wrong they done him is wholly imagined.
 Maybe he's the bad guy, impugning the reputation of good people.
-And so the sign didn't blow down, maybe it was pulled down.

 <p align='center'>
 <img src='/images/sign_04.png'
      title='cheats and thiefs'
      alt='cheats and thiefs' />
 </p>

+Did the sign blow down?
+Or was pulled down -- by someone else.

 We'll never know.